 - Babies born to overweight mothers, and mothers who suffer with gestational diabetes

-- People with darker skins (for example those of Asian, African, Afro-Caribbean and middle eastern origin) are also more likely to have insufficient vitamin D levels
+- People of South Asian, African, Caribbean and Middle Eastern descent, and those who remain covered when outside, are more likely to have insufficient vitamin D levels

 The current recommendations are that: